Pandora-Labs-Org/erc404-legacy/README.md

 Generally the initial tokens minted to the deployer will be added to a DEX as liquidity.
 The DEX pool address should also be added to the whitelist to prevent minting NFTs to it and burning NFTs from it on transfer.

 Future versions of the standard will contain ERC20-only minting functionality.

+## Licensing

+This source code is unlicensed, and free for anyone to use as they please.
+Any effort to improve source or explore the concept further is encouraged!